Teaching and admin policy and work allocation model

 - A fair share of taught Masters project supervision (normally three to five projects).
 This total includes projects undertaken by MSc(R) students who are members of CDT cohorts.

 - Project supervision by Research Assistants is additional to, not a substitute for, project supervision by their PI.
 Project proposals must include projects that any reasonable Masters or Honours student, as applicable, can undertake.
+In cases where project proposals are not fully taken-up by students, resulting in a lower than standard project allocation for a member of staff, then such staff shall be allocated additional second marking to compensate for the lower than standard project supervision allocation.

 - In addition, all full-time academic staff will be expected to have a fair share of personal tutees (normally between 20 and 30 tutees).